 July 7: NRS & BOTE Demo Day

-Or rent a kayak or stand-up paddleboard at the Rock/Creek Rentals and Outpost locations at the Hubert Fry Center and Chester Frost Park.
+In addition to official demo days, you can rent several models of Hobie and Wilderness Systems kayaks or stand-up paddle boards at the Rock/Creek Rentals and Outpost locations at the Hubert Fry Center and Chester Frost Park throughout the summer.